 The button configuration checkbox lets you reverse your left and right mouse buttons.
 As mentioned above, this is very helpful for left-handed individuals.

 The double-click speed slider is very handy – it lets you configure how much delay there can be between two clicks before Windows decides that you weren’t trying to double-click.
-Great for people with good reflexes.
+Great for people with good reflexes who accidentally open tabs all the time.

-The ClickLock checkbox lets you adjust your settings for being able to highlight and/or drag without having to hold down the mouse button.
+The ClickLock checkbox allows you adjust your settings for being able to highlight and/or drag without having to continuously hold down the mouse button.
 If ClickLock is turned on, you can press the mouse button, then drag, and press the mouse button again to end the drag.

 The Pointer Tab